+A bridge will not be ranked if it is entered by an organization that is not in good standing with ASCE or that is competing in a conference to which it has not been assigned by ASCE.
 A college or university may enter only one bridge in regional competition and may participate in only one regional competition.